-- Get enough nutrients if you are on a special diet: Women who do not eat certain foods may not get enough of some nutrients.
-For example, women who follow a vegan diet do not eat animal products, such as meat, eggs, milk, and dairy.
+- Get enough nutrients if you are on a special diet.
+Women who do not eat certain foods may not get enough of some nutrients.
+For example, women who follow a vegan diet do not eat animal products, such as meat, eggs, and dairy products.
 Animal products provide important nutrients, such as protein and vitamin B12.
-Women who are lactose intolerant may not eat dairy products, which are rich sources of calcium and vitamin D. Talk to your caregiver if you follow a special diet and think you may need a supplement.
+You may not be able eat dairy products if you are lactose intolerant.
+Dairy products are high in calcium and vitamin D. Talk to your healthcare provider if you follow a special diet and think you may need a supplement.

 Do the foods I eat affect my baby?

-The food you eat usually does not affect your baby.
+The food you eat usually will not affect your baby.
 Most women find they can eat any type of food without causing a problem for their baby.
-If you think something you ate affected your baby, avoid eating the food that may have caused the problem.
-Talk to your caregiver if you think your baby has a food allergy or sensitivity.
+If you think something you ate affected your baby, do not eat the food that may have caused the problem.
+Talk to your baby's healthcare provider if you think your baby has a food allergy or sensitivity.
 If your baby does have a food allergy, you can still breastfeed.

 What should I avoid or limit while I am breastfeeding?

-- Limit caffeine: Caffeine can also pass into your breast milk, so you may want to limit caffeine in your diet.
+- Limit caffeine.
+Caffeine can pass into your breast milk.
 Caffeine is found in coffee, tea, some sodas, energy drinks, and chocolate.
-Ask your dietitian how much caffeine you can have each day.
+Ask your healthcare provider how much caffeine you can have each day.

-- Ask about herbal teas and supplements: You may need to limit or avoid certain herbal teas or supplements.
-Talk to your caregiver about the types of herbal teas and supplements that are safe for you to have.
+- Ask about herbal teas and supplements.
+You may need to limit or avoid certain herbal teas or supplements.
+Talk to your healthcare provider about the types of herbal teas and supplements that are safe for you to have.

 Can I try to lose weight while I am breastfeeding?